 - Safety gear for the riding exercises.
-You are required to wear sturdy gear for Saturday and Sunday’s range exercises, including: a DOT-approved helmet, eye protection, full-fingered gloves with no holes, a long-sleeved shirt, long pants, and low-heeled shoes/boots that cover the ankles.
+You are required to wear sturdy gear for Saturday and Sunday’s range exercises, including: a DOT-approved helmet, eye protection, full-fingered gloves with no holes, a long-sleeved shirt or T-shirt, long pants, and low-heeled shoes/boots that cover the ankles.
 Wearing safety glasses with your helmet visor up is an option on rainy, foggy, and/or hot days.
 We recommend bringing extra layers for cold days and wearing light-colored microfiber T-shirts on hot days.
 If you do not have some of these items, we suggest you borrow them from a family member or friend for the weekend.
 Make sure you have comfortable gear that fits!

 - Optional comforts, such as coolers or thermoses with cool/hot beverages, sunscreen, rain gear, and/or extra clothes for warmth.
 With our Minnesota weather, it’s wise to dress in layers.

 What if I receive an unsuccessful score on my BRC skill test?
 Can I still earn my motorcycle endorsement from RSRS?

 Yes.
-Should you score poorly on your first skill test, you can take it with us again by completing a Skills Retesting Course.
+Should you receive an unsuccessful score on your first skill test, you can take it with us again by completing a Skills Retesting Course.
 The Minnesota Department of Public Safety requires at least four hours of additional training and a waiting period of at least seven days before you retest.
 We would encourage you to repeat the Level II riding exercises on day two of a later BRC and retake the skill test.
 Sometimes people just need more practice and confidence before they are able to pass the riding evaluation.
 Our Skills Retesting Course costs $50.